• Brain atlas sensitivity

 GPU hardware was not properly installed.

-Run: show mcx help
+Run: show MCX help

 all supported command line options.
 This is also the first command to test after

-indicates a problem with your NVIDIA driver or CUDA toolkit
+indicates a problem with your NVIDIA driver or CUDA toolkit.

 Run: list GPU

-Runing "mcx -L" lists all supported GPUs on your computer.
+Running "mcx -L" lists all supported GPUs on your computer.
 A sample output

-looks like below:
+looks like the following:

 fangq@wazu:mcx/bin$ ./mcx -L

-============================= GPU Infomation ================================
+============================= GPU Information ================================

 Device 1 of 4: GeForce GTX 980 Ti